Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T2B

 Memory Aid

-Real-World Application
+Real-World Example

 You want to activate a repeater function using DTMF.
 You press '1' on your radio's DTMF keypad, which generates a tone pair (697 Hz + 1209 Hz).
 The repeater detects this tone pair and recognizes it as the digit '1', activating the requested function.
 Each number and letter has its own unique tone pair combination.

-FCC Part 97.205Key Concepts
+Reference: FCC Part 97.205

-DTMF, Dual-tone signaling, Tone pairs, Repeater control
+DTMF Dual-tone signaling Tone pairs Repeater control

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T2B topic.